KaiMSR/dogbreeds/lab/ReadMe.md

 ## Follow up steps

-When you are ready to user your own data, copy your data into your storage account.
+When you are ready to use your own data, copy your data into your data storage account.
 See [CopyData](CopyData.md).

 If forget the information the admin sent you about your workspace, see [Retrieve Workspace Info](RetrieveWorkspaceInfo.md).